mel-oezkan/scipy_final/README.md

 - [ ] Plotting the different attributes according to clothing type
 - [ ] Comparing availability between genders
 - [ ] Plot the color diversity between genders
+- [X] Sampling 4 rows from the dataset and ploting the images of those articles
+    - (implemented in ```src/utils/visualizer.py```)
+    - amount can be changed by modifiying the range it iterates trough
 - ...

 ### ANNOTATOR